Self-hosted code streaming

 Install the editor plugin :

-Configure the plugin to start the pair-ls
+Configure the plugin to start the pair-ls with the following arguments:

-You can now start your code streaming session through the plugin command Pair
+lsp -forward wss://your.domain.tldYou can now start your code streaming session through the plugin command Pair

-and stop through PairStop
+and stop through PairStop.

 If you don't use VSCode or NeoVim, you can configure your editor to run Pair-ls as a LSP server and connect to it.
 You'll probably find how to do so in your editor documentation.